-FSC Standard No. 11: Moratorium on Genetic Tests in Life Insurance
+Moratorium on Genetic Tests in Life Insurance

-21 June 2019
+June 2019

-FSC Membership this Standard is most relevant to: This Standard is binding on FSC Members who are "Life Insurance Provider(s)" as defined in FSC Guidance Note 5 Industry Terms and Definitions.
+FSC Membership this to:

+This Standard is binding on FSC Members who Standard is most relevant are "Life Insurance Provider(s)" as defined in FSC Guidance Note 5 Industry Terms and Definitions.

 This definition includes any FSC Member that is a friendly society which is authorised by Australian Prudential Regulation Authority (APRA) to carry on life insurance business under the Life Insurance Act 1995 (Cth) and/or is treated by the Act as if it were so registered under that Act.

+Date of this version:

+This Standard was issued on 21 June 2019 and starts on 1 July 2019.

+this Standard:

-Date of this version (and commencement): This Standard was issued on 21 June 2019 and starts on 1 July 2019.
-History (prior version) of this Standard: This Standard was first approved by the FSC Board on 13 December 2001 to take effect from 1 January 2002.
+History (prior versions) of This Standard was first approved by the FSC Board on 13 December 2001 to take effect from 1 January 2002.

 The Standard subsequently was reviewed and approved by the FSC Board on 7 December 2016.

 This version of the Standard was reviewed and approved by the FSC Board on 21 June 2019.

-Main Purpose of this Standard: The purpose of this Standard is to ensure people can access a level of life insurance without being asked about the result of a previously taken Genetic Test.
+Main Purposes of this Standard:

+The purpose of this Standard is to ensure people can access a level of life insurance without being asked about the result of a previously taken Genetic Test.

+This Standard is to be read in conjunction with the Life Insurance Code of Practice, Standard 16, Standard 21, Standard 24, Standard 25, Standard 26, Guidance Note 11, Guidance Note 32, Guidance Note 33.